heckermanmajo/frust/frust/concept/fogofwar.md

 Some units can see further than others (commander, sniper,command-truck, command-tank).
 So we can just mark chunks for seen or unseen.
 We make the background black and all the tiles of unseen chunks transparent

+You can put soldiers into a command desk and get more vision range +4 chunks.